orbeon/orbeon-forms-doc/Form-Runner-~-Singleton-form.md

 ## In Form Runner

-At runtime, when accessing the `/new` page of a singleton form, the following will happen depending on the number of form data the current user can access for that form:
+At runtime, when accessing the `/new` page of a singleton form, the following will happen depending on how many form data the current user can access for that form:

 - 0: if she can't access any existing data for the current form, then she stays on *new* page for the form.
 - 1: if she can access exactly one form data, she is redirected to the *edit* page for that form.